browserless/browserless/bin/scaffold/README.md

 - `*.websocket.ts` Files with this naming convention are treated as WebSocket routes.
 - `config.ts` Loads the default export here as a config override.
 - `file-system.ts` Loads the default export here as a file-system override.
+- `hooks.ts` Loads the default export as a Hooks override.
 - `limiter.ts` Loads the default export here as a limiter override (concurrency).
 - `metrics.ts` Loads the default export as a metrics override.
 - `monitoring.ts` Loads the default export as a monitoring override.